-How to Filter None From a List in Python?
+How to Remove None From Python List (6 Easy Ways)

 remove none values from a list